-Ward Lenz Chief, Rock Island District Regulatory Branch
+Ward Lenz Chief, Regulatory Division U.S. Army Corps of Engineers, Rock Island District

 When the structures or work authorized by this permit are still in existence at the time the property is transferred, the terms and conditions of this permit will continue to be binding on the new owner(s) of the property.
 To validate the transfer of this permit and associated liabilities associated with compliance with its terms and conditions, have the transferee sign and date below.